LCluber/GitBranchValidator/README.md

 $ gbvalidator --pattern "^(feat|fix)\/([a-z0-9_#-\.\/]){3,50}$"
 ```

-_If you use this option on package.json in a npm command, you may need to properly escape your regex in order to get a valid JSON file._
+_If you use this option for a npm command in package.json, you may need to properly escape your regex in order to get a valid JSON file._

 ### Message